chrivand/cisco_duo_django_lab/duo_web_sdk.md

 <img src="https://wwwin-github.cisco.com/Application-First-Security/Training/blob/master/Labs/Duo%20Labs/screenshots/primary_logged_in.png" width="550" height="350">

 18. The first time that you continue to the secondary authentication, you will need to setup Duo just as usual (Mobile Phone + Push is recommended).
-You will then be prompted with the familiar Duo Prompt:
+After registering your device with Duo, you will then be prompted with the familiar Duo Prompt:

 <img src="https://wwwin-github.cisco.com/Application-First-Security/Training/blob/master/Labs/Duo%20Labs/screenshots/secondary_auth.png" width="400" height="350">